JohnCremona/CMFs/PostgresSchema.md

 sturm_bound | integer |
-trace_bound | integer | the integer n so that the traces from 1 up to n distinguish all forms in this space (e.g. 1 if the dimensions are all distinct) dim | integer | Q-dimension of this newspace eis_dim | integer | Q-dimension of the eisenstein subspace of the corresponding `M_k(N, \chi)` eis_new_dim | integer | Q-dimension of the new eisenstein subspace of the corresponding `M_k(N, \chi)` cusp_dim | integer | Q-dimension of the cuspidal space `S_k(N, \chi)` mf_dim | integer | Q-dimension of `M_k(N, \chi)` hecke_orbit_dims | jsonb | Sorted list of dimensions of Hecke orbits
+trace_bound | integer | the integer n so that the traces from 1 up to n distinguish all forms in this space (e.g. 1 if the dimensions are all distinct) dim | integer | Q-dimension of this newspace num_hecke_orbits | smallint | number of irreducible Galois stable subspaces hecke_orbit_dims | jsonb | Sorted list of dimensions of irreducible Galois stable subspaces eis_dim | integer | Q-dimension of the eisenstein subspace of the corresponding `M_k(N, \chi)` eis_new_dim | integer | Q-dimension of the new eisenstein subspace of the corresponding `M_k(N, \chi)` cusp_dim | integer | Q-dimension of the cuspidal space `S_k(N, \chi)` mf_dim | integer | Q-dimension of `M_k(N, \chi)`

 Table name: `mf_subspaces`.